yegisafari/RL-Project-2/README.md

 ### What's Inside

 **Q-Learning** : I used this algorithm to learn optimal policies by updating the action-value function based on rewards and transitions.

-Simple Gridworld: A basic environment to demonstrate Q-Learning.
+**Simple Gridworld** : A basic environment to demonstrate Q-Learning.

-Modified Gridworld: An environment with terminal states (black squares) for more complex scenarios.
+**Modified Gridworld** : An environment with terminal states (black squares) for more complex scenarios.

 ### How Q-Learning Works
 ### Formula: